microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-exportpersonaldata.md

 # user: exportPersonalData

-Submits a data policy operation request, made by a Company Administrator to export an organizational user's data.
+Submits a data policy operation request, made by a company administrator to export an organizational user's data.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).